 Operating system and components

 MECOOL KD3 has the same chipset as MECOOL KD2 or MECOOL KM7.
 KD3 4K streaming stick runs on Android TV 11.0 with Google TV software, Kernel version 5.4.86, and supports OTA updates.
 As we mentioned, the KD3 TV Stick 4K is equipped with a new Amlogic S905Y4 Quad-core ARM Cortex-A35 CPU processor up to 2.0GHz and GPU Mali-G31MP2, CPU speed between 100MHz and 2.0GHz.
-As you know this chipset supports 4K AV1 decoding (AV1 MP-10@L5.1 up to 4Kx2K@60fps).
+As you know this chipset supports 4K AV1 decoding (AV1 [email protected] up to [email protected]).

 Why is it worth getting a streaming player that uses AV1 decoding?

 Most of the currently popular streaming services use the latest AV1 decoding.
 AV1 is a high-performance, royalty-free video codec that provides 20% improved compression efficiency over HEVC/VP9 and manages to save up to 30% in bandwidth for the same image quality.

 Besides device supports Google Widevine L1/Playready and CENC ClearKey.
 The device does not have root access.
 Some screenshots.

 Performance tests and benchmarks